Exploring breast cancer and fertility preservation

 Receiving a breast cancer diagnosis would likely send ripple effects through your whole life.
 If you or a loved one is grappling with this kind of news, it can feel overwhelming.
 Part of the planning at this point involves forming a strategy to fight this disease and thinking about the future.
-Early detection and advances in treatment options have improved survival odds, so patients need to consider life after breast cancer, including creating or expanding their families.
-The doctors at Texas Fertility Center (TFC) can help patients and their loved ones weigh the options and determine the best course of action.
+Early detection and advances in treatment options have improved survival odds, so patients need to consider life after breast cancer, including growing their families.
+The doctors at Texas Fertility Center (TFC) can help patients with breast cancer and fertility preservation

 Who is a candidate for fertility preservation?